bottkars/terraforming-dps/terraforming-azure/README.md

 ## evaluating Terrafrom outputs

-I use several outputs to control following ansibble runbooks.
+I use several outputs to control following ansible runbooks.

 to evaluate the terraform output, you can use jq: